16 Southern Nevada Cities

 Pahrump– Keeps on growing and is less expensive than the Las Vegas Valley.
 Most everything life offers is in Pahrump but on a small-medium town scale.
 Driving 45 minutes to Las Vegas isn’t bad, even when you commute.

 The best thing about Pahrump is that it now has a hospital and a college.
-Those wide-open spaces that BLM land offers adds to the country feel, and the weather is cooler than Vegas.
+Growth and opportunities abound.
+Wide-open spaces that undeveloped BLM land offers add to the country feel, and the weather is cooler than Vegas.

 Mt.
 Charleston– is 20-30 minutes up or down the mountain from Las Vegas.
 At 7700 ft. elevation with breathtaking pine tree-covered mountains, the winter’s snow is complimented with NICE summers.
 The area has a great rustic feel and an abundance of opportunities for a variety of recreational activities.